Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: New triangulations for the twist knots

 \begin{conj} Let $n\geqslant 3$.
 Then the Matveev complexity $\mathfrak{c}\left (S^3, K_n\right )$ of the $n$-th twist knot in $S^3$ satisfies:

 \end{conj}

-If true, Conjecture \ref{conj:matveev:pair} would be all the more astonishing that the H-triangulation $Y_n$ of cardinality $\left \lfloor \frac{n+6}{2} \right \rfloor$ would be minimal although it has the double restriction that the knot $K_n$ lies in only one edge of the triangulation of $S^3$ and that $Y_n$ admits a vertex ordering.
+If true, Conjecture \ref{conj:matveev:pair} would {have the surprising consequence} that the H-triangulation $Y_n$ of cardinality $\left \lfloor \frac{n+6}{2} \right \rfloor$ would be minimal although it has the double restriction that the knot $K_n$ lies in only one edge of the triangulation of $S^3$ and that $Y_n$ admits a vertex ordering.

 Conjectures \ref{conj:matveev} and \ref{conj:matveev:pair} are equivalent if and only if the following question admits a positive answer: